Click for Farrer Theatre Webpage

 More than 20 theatrical productions are staged at Eton in a typical year, including School and House Plays, a Lower Boy Play for boys in E and F, and plays mounted independently by boys.
 Productions regularly go to the Edinburgh Fringe.
 The whole repertoire is covered from classics and musicals to the latest contemporary plays.
 Every third year there is a School Play Festival for the performance of new plays written by boys and Masters.

-As well as acting, writing and directing, boys build the sets, provide lighting and sound for all shows and run the stage and front-of-house management, under the guidance of specialist theatre staff.
+As well as acting, writing, and directing, boys build the sets, provide lighting and sound for all shows, and run the stage and front-of-house management, under the guidance and with the training of specialist theatre staff.